RMerl/asuswrt-merlin/README-merlin.txt

            single quotes) which might break the webui JS.
 There might still be a few unprotected fields.
   - FIXED: Memory leak in httpd service (Asus bug)
+  - FIXED: Incorrect firewall rules were created with certain schedules on Parental Control (patch provided by Makkie2002)
+  - FIXED: Potential key truncation in httpd if one was to use very large OpenVPN keys and certs in all fields of all four instances.

 3.0.0.4.374.32 (24-Aug-2013):